codemascot/boilerplate/README.md

 Copyright (c) 2017 Khan M Rashedun-Naby

 Good news, this boilerplate is free for everyone!
-Since it's released under the [MIT License](LICENSE) you can use it free of charge on your personal or commercial website. *Acknowledgment : This package is build on top of the [`brightnucleus/boilerplate`](https://github.com/brightnucleus/boilerplate) package by [Alain Schlesser](http://www.alainschlesser.com/) and the [`inpsyde/boilerplate`](https://github.com/inpsyde/boilerplate) package by [Inpsyde](https://inpsyde.com/).*
+Since it's released under the [MIT License](LICENSE) you can use it free of charge on your personal or commercial website. *This package is build on top of the [`brightnucleus/boilerplate`](https://github.com/brightnucleus/boilerplate) package by [Alain Schlesser](http://www.alainschlesser.com/) and the [`inpsyde/boilerplate`](https://github.com/inpsyde/boilerplate) package by [Inpsyde](https://inpsyde.com/).*

 ## Contributing